What Is The Most Dangerous Bee

 If you are attacked by a swarm of bees, the most important thing to do is run away as quickly as possible.
 Cover your face and head with your hands or clothing to protect yourself from stings.
 Do not stop to help others, as this will only prolong the attack.

 Once you have reached a safe place, remove any stingers from your skin as quickly as possible.
-Use a credit card or other flat object to scrape the stingers away, rather than pulling them out, as this can release more venom.
+Still, use a credit card or other flat object to scrape the stingers away, rather than pulling them out, as this can release more venom.
 Wash the sting sites with soap and water and apply a cold compress to reduce swelling and pain.

 Seeking Medical Attention